Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Differentially Private Active Learning

 In uncertainty sampling, each score $C(f_{\theta}(\vect{x}))$ is computed independently for each data point in the unlabeled pool $\mathcal{U}$.
 This independence allows the decomposition of the selection query into parallel sub-queries, which are then privatized individually based on \emph{parallel composition} (\cref{thm:parallel_comp}).
 The subsequent aggregation using the maximum operation falls under post-processing, which (according to the post-processing guarantee of DP in \cref{thm:post_processing}) does not introduce additional privacy loss.
 Importantly, because the selection query uses the privatized model and the unlabeled data without re-using any training data, the privacy guarantees of the training data remains unchanged.

 Thus, the only quantities which require privatization are the uncertainty scores.
 For this, we use the \emph{Laplace mechanism} which is well-suited due to its effectiveness in low-dimensional queries.
-We confirm this in Appendix \ref{apdx:sel_mechanisms}, where we test multiple mechanisms for privatization and find the Laplace mechanism to perform best.
+We empirically confirm this in Appendix \ref{apdx:sel_mechanisms}, where we test multiple mechanisms for privatization and find the Laplace mechanism to perform best.

-To further improve practical utility, we introduce a \enquote{clipping trick}.
-This trick leverages the observation that neural networks tend to be overconfident in their predictions, leading to generally low uncertainty estimates.
+To further improve practical utility, we leverage a \enquote{clipping trick}.
+Neural networks tend to be overconfident in their predictions, leading to generally low uncertainty estimates.
 As the noise added for DP is calibrated to a function's global sensitivity, it can disproportionately affect these lower values.
-By clipping the acquisition function's outputs to some data-independent value, we diminish its range without losing significant signal (as high values are practically never observed).
-This further enhances overall utility.
+By clipping the acquisition function's outputs to some data-independent value, we reduce its range without losing significant signal (as high values are practically never observed).
 Intuitively, this approach increases the signal-to-noise-ratio of the privatized uncertainties.
 We provide a detailed analysis of the global sensitivities of specific uncertainty-based acquisition functions in Appendix \ref{apdx:acFunctions}.

 \paragraph{Unsuitable Acquisition Functions}

 We now discuss two commonly used techniques in non-private AL which turn out to be unsuitable under DP.

 \emph{Diversity sampling} in AL selects data points that maximize the diversity of the labeled dataset, ensuring a wide range of representative samples.
 Diversity approaches typically employ iterative clustering methods, resulting in different privacy leakage characteristics compared to uncertainty sampling approaches.
 As an example, we consider two prominent methods from this category: CoreSet \cite{Sener2018} and BADGE \cite{Ash2020}.